-Nipissing University is in Phase 0 of its Return to Campus Framework (Limited Campus Access – On-Site Academic Program Delivery)
+Nipissing University is in Phase 3 of its Return to Campus Framework (Limited Campus Access – On-Site Academic Program Delivery)

 If you have any questions, please contact Alison Jackson, Indigenous Mentorship Coordinator, at firstname.lastname@example.org.

 The information on this form is collected under the authority of the Nipissing University Act, 1992.
 It is related directly to and needed by the University to support your request for Wiidooktaadwin Indigenous Mentorship activities with a community partner organization.
 Employees of the Wiidooktaadwin Indigenous Mentorship Department, Enji giigdoyang, Office of Indigenous Initiatives and the secondary school that you will be partnered with will use the information.
 If you have any questions about the collection, use, and disclosure of this information, please contact: Wiidooktaadwin Indigenous Mentorship Initiatives, Nipissing University, 100 College Drive, North Bay, ON, P1B 8L7